Scientific name: Trapa natans

 Water chestnut is an aquatic, floating plant, which grows in floating mats and has white or light purple flowers.
 It grows in lakes, ponds, canals, and other slow-moving water bodies.
-Dense growth of water chestnut can have negative impacts to native species and ecosystems, and limit boating, fishing, swimming, and other recreational activities.
+Dense growth of water chestnut may harm native species and ecosystems, and limit boating, fishing, swimming, and other recreational activities.

 No, it is not yet present in Washington.
 Water chestnut infests many water bodies on the East Coast.